-The striped cucumber beetle has a yellow body with three black stripes along its back.
-The spotted cucumber beetle is yellow, with twelve black spots.
-Both are the same size, roughly a quarter of an inch long.
-The larvae are white grubs with a brownish head.
+The striped cucumber beetle has a yellow body with three black stripes along its back, while the spotted cucumber beetle is yellow, with twelve black spots.

-They feed on weeds and other plants until their preferred food source, cucurbits (such as cucumbers, squashes, and melons) are available.
-Once they locate cucurbits, they will feed on the plants, and the females will lay their eggs in the surrounding soil.
-The eggs hatch, and the larvae feed on below-ground cucurbit roots and stems until they pupate.
-Then they emerge as adults, and the cycle starts all over again.
+Adult cucumber beetles overwinter in the garden, in compost piles or in trash heaps, then emerge in spring.
+The adults feed on weeds and other plants until their preferred food source--cucurbits (such as cucumbers, squashes, and melons) are available.
+Once they locate cucurbits, they will feed on the plants and the females will lay their eggs in the surrounding soil.
+After the eggs hatch, the larvae (now called rootworms) feed on below-ground cucurbit roots and stems until they pupate.
+Then the adult insects emerge from the pupae and the cycle starts all over again.

-Signs of Cucumber Beetle:
+Signs of Cucumber Beetle

-Most commonly, this damage is found on cucumbers, squashes, melons, and pumpkins, but may also be found on tomatoes and other garden crops if cucurbits are unavailable or there are more beetles than the available cucurbits can support.
+Most commonly, this damage is found on cucumbers, squashes, melons and pumpkins, but may also be found on tomatoes and other garden crops if cucurbits are unavailable or there are more beetles than the available cucurbits can support.

-Effect on Garden Plants:
+Effect on Garden Plants

-The bacteria is secreted in the beetle's stomach, and when they munch on the plant, they spread it to the plant.
-The bacteria spreads to the plants vascular system, and causes the leaves to wilt.
+However, the worst damage is not from the insects themselves but from bacterial wilt.
+The bacteria is secreted in the beetle's stomach, and as the insects feed they spread it to the plant.
+The bacteria spreads to the plant's vascular system, which causes the leaves to wilt.

-Organic Control of Cucumber Beetles:
+Organic Control of Cucumber Beetles

-- Also, remove and destroy (don't compost) plants infected with bacterial wilt immediately so that they wont' attract more beetles to the area.
+- Also, remove and destroy (don't compost) plants infected with bacterial wilt immediately so that they don't attract more beetles to the area.
 Adult beetles found on plants can be hand-picked and squished.

 - Mulching the ground with straw, hay, plastic or fabric can hinder cucumber beetles from laying eggs in the ground near the plants, though it will not eliminate them entirely.